-

 Machines’ ability to perform cognitive,

-physical, and social tasks is accelerating, dramatically changing jobs and
+physical, and social tasks is advancing, dramatically changing jobs and

 labor markets

-dramatic effects on jobs and the labor market.
-Many routine and manual tasks
+jobs and the labor market.
+Many routine manual and cognitive tasks have been

-have been automated, replacing workers.
-By contrast, new technologies
+automated, replacing workers.
+By contrast, new technologies complement and

-complement non-routine, cognitive, and social tasks, making work in such
+create new non-routine cognitive and social tasks, making work in such tasks

-low-skill jobs have stagnated, there are fewer and lower paid jobs for
+while low-skill jobs stagnated, there are fewer and lower-paid jobs for

 middle-skill workers, and higher pay for high-skill workers, increasing wage